nattynerdy/text_analyzer/README.md

 ## <a name="project" id="project"></a> Project Structure
 This project follows the <a href="https://docs.djangoproject.com/en/5.0/intro/tutorial01/">default structure</a> for a Django application.

-The root application configuration is in the worksheet folder and the comments and images contain the two Django apps.
-All urls are contained in the root worksheet urls.py (more on that in the API summary section).
-The images app contains all the static content and templates for the application; the comments app contains neither of these.
-Both comments and images map to database tables (more on that in the database schema section).
+The root application configuration is in the `worksheet` folder and the `comments` and `images` folders contain the two Django apps.
+All urls are contained in the root worksheet `urls.py` (more on that in the API summary section).
+The `images` app contains all the static content and templates for the application; the `comments` app contains neither of these.
+Both `comments` and `images` map to database tables (more on that in the database schema section).
+The `media` folder contains all the images uploaded by users.

 ## <a name="tech" id="tech"></a> Tech Overview
 In addition to the required Django modules and standard Python libraries that form the base of the application, the following additional technologies were used: